|Loretta (Willis) Rainey-Fones (#46838847)|

 | || member for 9 years, 9 months, 19 days|

 |Bio and Links|

 My interest in cemeteries goes back to my childhood, having my own pet cemetery and making crosses for each, made of lathes and old paint.
 That was many "Mr. Moons" ago, (since I have passed the 60 year mark.)
-I have two daughters, my first born in 1982, and the youngest, born in 1984, has given me four Grandsons, ages 12, 8, 2, and the last born Aug 2013.
+I have two daughters, my first born in 1982, and the youngest, born in 1984, has given me four Grandsons, ages 13, 9, 2, and the last born Aug 2013.
 They live ten miles away.
-As a teenager I mowed a nearby cemetery with a push mower, which has about 75 graves, and about three miles from our home.
+As a teenager I mowed Cannon Cemetery, Carroll County, Missouri, with a push mower, which has about 75 graves, and about three miles from our home.
 Beginning this job,circa 1966, I wasn't even old enough to drive yet, so my father and I would load up the mower in the back of his pickup.
 He would use hand clippers around the stones while I mowed.
 Our father was the best ever, and helped instill good work ethics in us three kids, starting at an early age.
 It was big money back then, $5.00 to mow the whole cemetery.
 By the time I gave up the job, some 7 or 8 years later, the pay had risen to $7.00.
 And gasoline was steady at 19 cents per gallon.
 Of which my father was kind enough not to charge me for, but let me know, that one day, it would become my own responsibility.

 I accidentally came across FindaGrave while looking for famous interments.
 I mentioned it to my Sister, and upon her investigation, she discovered that local cemeteries were also listed.
 She right away started entering family interments, and it had just grown from there.